Miljöanalys / Öppna miljödata / Databeskrivning:

 Related tools and applications

-The maps show where there is a risk of erosion on Swedish arable land.
+The maps show where there is a risk of surface runoff, erosion and standing water on Swedish arable land.
 Erosion is a process whereby soil particles are slurried into and carried away by water flowing on the ground.

 The maps can be used, among other things, to identify areas where measures can be implemented to make it more difficult for soil particles to be released and to reduce erosion.
 They cover an area of 202 279 km², from the Dalälven river basin in the north to the Southern Baltic Sea water district in the south.
 The area covers 90% of Sweden's agricultural land.